Authorities: Navy medic shoots 2, is shot and killed on base - WTMJ

 The man entered a business at the Riverside Tech Park, causing people inside to flee, but it was unclear if the shooting took place inside or outside, Frederick Police Chief Jason Lando said.

+Lando said the man who was killed on base was the same person who shot the two people at the business park.
+Fort Detrick officials later confirmed that on the base’s Facebook page.

-The two people who were shot at the business park were critically wounded and flown to a hospital, Lando said.
+The two people who were critically wounded by the shooter were airlifted to a hospital, Lando said.

 Fort Detrick spokeswoman Lanessa Hill said the gunman drove through a gate at an entrance to the base before base personnel confronted him on a road.